AviatrixSystems/Docs/HowTos/openvpn_faq.rst

 simultaneous VPN client connections.

 Aviatrix VPN solution supports both UDP based and TCP based VPN, they have similar performance characteristics.
-The char below benchmarks a VPN gateway's single session performance while while using TCP VPN.
+The char below benchmarks a VPN gateway's single session performance while using TCP VPN.

 The chart below is measured on a Windows client.